 Karin Johansson is a Swedish photographer whose work has been exhibited internationally along with collaborator Leslie Robertson.
 As partners in Heavenly Creatures Photography, they work as animal advocates primarily photographing rescue and shelter dogs by means of classic portraiture and techniques.

-Karin and Leslie’s photography series, "The Hidden Mothers", is based upon the Victorian practice of cloaking a parent while photographing a child, and is a tribute to those who rescue and care for abandoned animals.
+Karin and Leslie’s photography series is based upon the Victorian practice of cloaking a parent while photographing a child, and is a tribute to those who rescue and care for abandoned animals.

 The growing number of undesirable, abused, and discarded dogs in Los Angeles is a crisis that motivates Karin and Leslie to utilize their talents to increase awareness and mobilize change.
 Together, they are further motivated by the desire to reveal the innate nobility and true beauty of these animals in order to help them find their forever homes.
 Karin and Leslie also collaborate on special art projects inspired by historical images and the intriguing relationships between animals and people.